 Flooding

-Leicestershire County Council as the Lead Local Flood Authority is interested in recording all reports of flooding in order to identify any patterns emerging.
+Leicestershire County Council as the Lead Local Flood Authority records all reports of flooding to identify any patterns emerging and to support emergency responses.
+Report flooding of your home or business.

 The National Flood Forum, linked at the bottom of the page, is a charity set up to support those affected by flooding.
 They have a list of available flood protection products on their blue pages.